 “My dad was a carpenter and he instilled in me to be proud of my work,” Don said.
 “It’s just part of my DNA.”
 He adds, “And, I guess I just like sleeping better at night, too.”

 Don is exactly the kind of person that Ameritech has always worked hard to retain.
 Other window companies use a business model that involves cheaper labor, higher turnover, and temporary labor.

 We’d rather treat people that right way – people who have the exact right combination of experience, integrity, and expertise – and keep them around forever.
 This way of doing business costs more than having an endless parade of temporary people, but we think it is worth it because our results are so much better.

-This philosophy is why Don has been with us for 25+ years.
+This philosophy is why Don has been with us since 1994.
 It’s also why you can be sure you’ll get windows that precisely fit your home when you choose Ameritech Windows.

 If we sound like your kind window company, you can get a free window consultation and quote – you can go here to contact us to schedule your appointment.